Lifestyle Factors That Can Affect Your Social Success

 Number of potential friends at your job

-Not much to this point.
-There are other ways to meet friends, but it never hurts if there are lots of neat people at the place you work.
+There are other ways to meet friends, but it never hurts if there are lots of interesting people at the place you work.
 Also, if you could use every chance you can get to practice your social skills it's good to have plenty of colleagues to chat to.

 The hours you work